Vegetarian dietLacto-ovovegetarian; Semi-vegetarian; Partial vegetarian; Vegan; Lacto-vegetarian

-A vegetarian diet is a meal plan that contains mostly plants, such as vegetables, fruits, whole grains, legumes, seeds, and nuts, with little or no animal products.
+A vegetarian diet is a meal plan made up of foods that come mostly from plants.
+These include vegetables, fruits, whole grains, legumes, seeds, and nuts.
+A vegetarian diet has little or no animal products.

 Types of vegetarian diets include: